 Program Administration: Oversight of the Program is provided by the Illinois Student Assistance Commission, an agency of the State of Illinois, which was established more than 50 years ago with the mission of helping to make college accessible and affordable for Illinois students.
-The agency is governed by the Commission, a board of ten persons (barring temporary vacancies) appointed by the Governor.
+The agency is governed by the Commission, a board of ten persons (barring temporary vacancies) appointed by the Governor, with the consent of the Illinois Senate.
 The Commission employs and provides direction to an Executive Director who is responsible for overseeing and implementing the Commission's day-to-day operations.
-The Commission's administrative powers include but are not limited to: adopting a sound Investment Policy; approving any changes to the investment manager structure; and monitoring and evaluating the investment performance of the Fund.
+The Commission's administrative powers include but are not limited to adopting a sound Investment Policy; approving any changes to the investment manager structure; and monitoring and evaluating the investment performance of the Fund.